-- Subscribers to the emails of the Chamber of Commerce of Metropolitan Montreal (the “Chamber”) and of Acclr Business Services—which brings together the services offered by the Chamber for business development, international trade (World Trade Centre Montréal), business intelligence (Info entrepreneurs), financing, labour and francization—are active members or clients of the Chamber, subscribers through our Chamber websites, or professionals working in businesses closely related to one of our services, who have expressed their interest and given us their email addresses either by telephone or by giving us their business cards, or who have openly published their email addresses without mentioning that they do not want to receive any unsolicited emails.
+- Subscribers to the emails of the Chamber of Commerce of Metropolitan Montreal (the “Chamber”) and of Acclr Business Services—which brings together the services offered by the Chamber for business development, international trade (World Trade Centre Montréal), business intelligence (Info entrepreneurs), financing, labour and francization—are active members or clients of the Chamber, subscribers through our Chamber websites, or professionals working in businesses closely related to one of our services, who have expressed their interest and given us their email addresses either by telephone or by giving us their business cards.

 - All emails sent by or on behalf of the Chamber of Commerce of Metropolitan Montreal (the “Chamber”) or one of its services bear the mailing address, telephone number and website address of the Chamber.

 - A hyperlink to unsubscribe is posted at the bottom of every email.
 The page accessible through this link also makes it possible to change your subscription preferences.

 - The list of email addresses belonging to the Chamber's subscribers will never be rented or sold, in whole or in part, unless prior consent has been given.

 Semi-formal attire is required to participate in all Chamber events.

 Conditions of use for the membership credit

 - Credit is activated upon receipt of payment of the annual fee.